willdurand/Hateoas/README.md

 $xml  = $hateoas->serialize($paginatedCollection, 'xml');
 ```

-`Collection` allow you to dynamically configure the collection resources rel,
+The `Collection` class allows you to dynamically configure the collection
-and the xml root element name.
+resources rel, and the xml root element name.
 `PaginatedCollection` is configured to add `self`, `first`, and when possible
 `last`, `next`, `previous` links.